 6 Health Benefits Of Taking Baths

 Baths and bathing have been such a huge part of human health that there's a bathing tradition on every continent; Scandinavians take plunges in cool water after time in a sauna, while the Roman love for baths gave birth to huge bathing complexes with under-floor heating and a range of temperatures, some of which are still standing today.
 Nowadays, however, hot baths in one guise or another are largely prescribed for relaxation and getting a bit of time for yourself.
-But does taking baths also have medicinal qualities?
+But does taking baths also have health benefits?

 If that's not you, then behold these six health benefits of taking baths.

 1. Being Horizontal In Water Helps Your Mood

 "Taking baths yields several positive results including improving mood, decreasing stress, promoting better sleep, and relieving muscle pain," cardiologist Dr. Edo Paz of K Health tells Bustle.
 In 2002, a University of Wolverhampton study found that a daily bath, usually at the end of the day, significantly improved the mood and optimism of the participants, which was attributed to a combination of bodily comfort, warmth, isolation, and body positioning.

 It turns out that our bodies associate horizontal conditions with relaxation and vulnerability, particularly in the bath, which possibly mimics the warm, liquid conditions of the womb.
 One baby-bath manufacturer even makes baths that consciously feel like the womb, to calm any unhappy little infants.
 Some scholars think that this particular positioning gives us a sensation of security.